 With the assistance of colleagues, a number of similarly constructed instruments were located in a museum in Friesland, Holland.
 Here they were known as a "Hommel" or "Nordische Balk" and were also played in the same manner, either plucked with a plectrum or bowed.
 In addition to Holland, Dr. Mercer asserts that the zither form could also be found in Russia, France and Italy, although they are known by different names.

 For those interested in the zither, the construction of early folk instruments and their expression within the community, "The Zithers of The Pennsylvania Germans" provides an interesting insight into the zither and the German immigrants of Pennsylvania.
-This article is archived and is available upon request from the Mercer Museum located in Doylestown, PA .
-For more information on this resource, as well as additional reading materials pertaining to the zither, see the Reading page.
+For the enjoyment of the zither community, Dr. Mercer's paper has been digitized and can now be downloaded by clicking on the download link below the following image.
+For additional reading materials pertaining to the zither, see the Reading page.

 Thank you to Jim Vorosmarti for contributing an original copy of Dr. Mercer's paper.
 It is this copy that has been digitized and shared on this page.
 To grow as a resource, Zither US is seeking your contributions.
 Do you have stories or experiences pertaining to the zither that you would like to share with the community?
 If so, contact us.